 Assuming that, then you do have a decision to make.
 Some beekeepers make an intentional decision to just install beehives, without telling the neighbors.
 The underlying philosophy is often that neighbors are uneducated about bees, overreact and are going to fight it regardless.

 We think this is a harsh oversimplification, at least most of the time.
 Most neighbors will be open to listening and many will take a genuine interest.
 That's a best-case scenario - neighbors who both understand and want to enjoy your bees with you.

 But generally, PerfectBee has confidence that most neighbors will listen to you and be interested in your new hobby.

 The queen excluder is a somewhat controversial piece of equipment, certainly more so than one would expect of a simple grate of metal or wood!
-As a reminder, its purpose is to ensure the queen cannot move from one box to the one above it, leaving upper boxes brood-free (since the queen cannot lay eggs there).
+As a reminder, the purpose is to ensure a queen cannot move from one box to the one above it, leaving upper boxes brood-free (since the queen cannot lay eggs there).
 The holes in the queen excluder let workers and drones through but are intentionally sized to block the larger queen.
-The thinking is that this avoids the messiness of boxes with a mixture of brood and honey, especially when it comes time to harvest honey.
+This avoids the messiness of boxes with a mixture of brood and honey, especially when it comes time to harvest honey.

 For this reason, queen excluders are sometimes facetiously called "honey excluders".

 The new beekeeper has an easier decision.
 In PerfectBee's opinion, a new beekeeper should not be entering the first year with a view to harvesting lots of honey!
 The first year should be ALL ABOUT THE BEES!